RomelSikdar/react-vite-primeReact-template-TS/README.md

 ### Changing the PrimeReact Theme

-To change the prime react theme just modify theme import in `theme.css` and `theme-dark.css` located in public theme with the theme you want to use in your application.
+To change the prime react theme just modify theme import in `theme.css` located in public `theme/light` and `theme/dark` with the theme you want to use in your application.

 **Default Theme configuration**